 - Ice packs

-Over-the-counter pain relief medications can help manage the pain.
-Ibuprofen and other non-steroidal anti-inflammatory drugs will also reduce swelling.
+Over-the-counter pain relief medicines can help manage the pain.
+Ibuprofen and other non-steroidal anti-inflammatory medicines will also reduce swelling.

-For severe pain, your doctor might refer you to a specialist radiologist for an injection of corticosteroid medication into or around the bursa.
+For severe pain, your doctor might refer you to a specialist radiologist for an injection of corticosteroid medicine into or around the bursa.

 In some cases, your doctor might recommend surgery to remove or drain the bursa.

-- avoiding or modifying how you perform the repetitive activity
+- avoiding or changing how you carry out the repeated activity

 - taking breaks and doing stretches during the day